vixen-project/vixen/docs/source/using_vixen.rst

 In the figure, on the top right is a button to stop the ViXeN application.
 Clicking on this will close ViXeN and one may safely close the browser tab.
-The top left has two links, "Home" and "Help", the home link brings the user to the page where one can edit or view the different projects.
+The top left has three links, "Home", "Help", and "Log" the home link brings the user to the page where one can edit or view the different projects.
 The help link takes a user to the documentation.
 If you are using a binary, this will take one to a copy of the documentation bundled with the binary.
+The "Log" shows the vixen application logs in a separate tab.
+This is handy if you are running into errors and is useful when you are reporting problems.